sandovaledwin/genetic-algorithms/README.md

 In this example we are trying to guess the next string using a genetic algorithm:

-    To or not to be!
+    To be or not to be!

 Each time that a generation is created we improve the results and we're getting a lower cost, reducing the error.